microsoft/vscode-webview-ui-toolkit-samples/README.md

 # Webview UI Toolkit Sample Extensions

-This is a repository containing all the sample extensions for the [Webview UI Toolkit for Visual Studio Code](https://github.com/microsoft/vscode-webview-toolkit).
+This repository contains all the sample extensions for the [Webview UI Toolkit for Visual Studio Code](https://github.com/microsoft/vscode-webview-toolkit).

 Each sample is a self contained extension and demonstrates some aspect of the toolkit and/or the [VS Code API](https://code.visualstudio.com/api/references/vscode-api) in relation to the toolkit.
 You can read, play with, or adapt these samples to create your own extensions.

 ## Prerequisites